jackmoran1119/CS3210-Final-Project/README.md

 To run the web application.

-Clone the repo and run the open the python file from an IDE.
+Clone the repo and open the python file from an IDE.

 You will need to pip install scikit-learn and pip install pandas.